BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 States, some of her data could be personally dangerous if released, such as her temperature data, which could provide insights into her reproductive cycle and thus be weaponized by states that are restricting womens' rights.
-Though she trusts her doctor, she doesn't trust the state not to subpoena data of that sort.
+Though she trusts her doctor, Nadia doesn't trust the state not to subpoena data of that sort.

-Fortunately, Gordian Envelope allows her as the holder to elide her data as she sees fit.
-She starts with her unencrypted envelope and cuts it down as appropriate (something that's easy to do with the UI that Nadia designed for her ToneZone software).
+Fortunately, Gordian Envelope allows Nadia as the holder to elide her data as she sees fit.
+She starts with her unencrypted Envelope and cuts it down as appropriate (something that's easy to do with the handy UI built into the ToneZone software).

 The elided data Nadia hands her doctor looks like this:
 ```